+Appendix 1: Safeguarding Induction

-Appendix 2: Wording on safeguarding leaflet for induction, supply staff and regular visitors or volunteers.
+Sheet for new or supply staff and regular visitors or volunteers.

 We all have a statutory duty to safeguard and promote the welfare of children, and at our school we take this responsibility seriously.

 If you have any concerns about a child or young person in our school, you must share this information immediately with our Designated Safeguarding Lead (DSL) or one of the alternate post holders.